 This vivid imagery captures a small glimpse into the kind of love the saints had.
 It was a love that pushed them beyond their natural strength, even to the point of losing sleep (for example, regularly doing night vigils).
 It was not a sentimental love—a love based only on emotion—but an authentic supernatural love, a love that gives freely without expecting anything in return.

 Bishops, too, ought have this kind of love for their flock, a love that sees souls, not bodies.
-A bishop ought to be able to look out over a crowd of people and feel a compelling force well up from the depths of his heart, a force of great love, but also mixed with sorrow (for their suffering and loss) and desire (for the blessing of God upon them).
-And when he is mocked or attacked by the people, and incessantly badgered to do this, or preach that, he should not become offended or embittered, but rather, only see a soul in need standing before him.
+A bishop ought to be able to look out over a crowd of people and feel a compelling force well up from the depths of his heart, a force of great love, but also mixed with sorrow (for their suffering and loss).
+And when he is mocked or attacked by the people, and incessantly badgered to do this, or preach that, he should not become offended or embittered, but rather, remain humble and simple, only seeing a soul in need before him.

 Such love can only be found in men of deep prayer.
 Prayer, indeed, is what makes love and self-sacrifice so easy.
 With prayer, it becomes a joy to give of oneself (because we receive far more than we can give).
 But as soon as we slacken in prayer, everything becomes difficult.
 In fact, one of the greatest temptations of holding ecclesial office, is precisely this.
 It is to neglect the most necessary thing that love depends on; those periods of solitude—so vital for the fecundity of priestly ministry.
 And when this happens, then all in put in jeopardy.
 The more bishops trust in themselves and in their own work, the less they will accomplish.
 Rather than delegating less important tasks to others, they will begin to allow others to manage their time, and spread themselves thin with things the laity are perfectly capable of handling.